 The final portion should be a checklist that can be maintained and reviewed by management and the board of directors to ensure the work is in fact being accomplished.
 In fact, it may be a series of checklists that roll up into a master checklist.
 For example, most irrigation valves require minimal inspection with maintenance scheduled quarterly.
-Adding a requirement that the landscaper accomplish and complete a form or mini-checklist as part of his contract results in a series of documents that roll up in and support the master checklist.
+Adding a requirement that the landscaper accomplishes and complete a form or mini-checklist as part of his contract results in a series of documents that roll up in and support the master checklist.
 Some required maintenance will be under contract (for example, most elevator maintenance is included in the maintenance contract).
 In these cases, however, it is important to ensure all required maintenance is in those contracts.

 Typically, the order of the manual is opposite the order from which it was built and described above.
-The checklist becomes a never ending tool for management and visibility.
+The checklist becomes a never ending tool for HOA responsibility, management, and visibility.
 The summary of frequency, skill, and description of work becomes the base document normally referenced concerning how to accomplish the work.
 The collection of manufactured products’ owner’s manuals becomes the base document upon which much of the manual is built.

 Without a properly constructed maintenance manual, preventive maintenance becomes sketchy at best – but more often simply non-existent.
 The result is early failure of components, residual damage, and increased costs that could be avoided.
-Does your association or those you manage have an adequate manual?
+Does your association or those that you manage have an adequate manual?

 Articles are for advertising and general information by The Helsing Group, Inc. They are not intended to provide legal advice, but rather reflect our opinions as Community Association managers and Consultants.
 Readers should not act on issues raised in our newsletters or websites without consulting legal counsel.